 Could your symptoms be due to a thyroid imbalance?

 Below are diagrams which outline typical hypothyroid (underactive symptoms) and hyperthyroid (overactive symptoms).
+These are not a complete list and you may not experience all of them.

 An imbalance of the HPA axis (hypo pituitary adrenal) can mean an imbalance of another hormone eg adrenal, sex hormones or thyroid and can impact on the others, particularly during the change into menopause.